iot-home-control/system-backend/README.md

 Home Control has 3 Components
 - the System Backend (this repository)
 - the [Web Frontend](../frontend/README.md)
-- the firmware
+- the firmware (to be releases)

 The System Backend connects to a Message Queue (MQTT) to get state messages of things (the T in IoT).
 A received state is saved to a database and sent to all active web frontends via a web socket connection.
 The Backend provides also a Grafana data source.
 The system backend can collate the collected data into trends.